Journeyman (film)

 Journeyman is a 2017 British drama film written and directed by Paddy Considine.
-The film stars Paddy Considine and Jodie Whittaker, with Paul Popplewell, Anthony Welsh and Tony Pitts.
+The film stars Considine and Jodie Whittaker, with Paul Popplewell, Anthony Welsh and Tony Pitts.

 Plot

-Matty Burton is the ageing Middleweight boxing champion of the world, living a comfortable life with his wife Emma and daughter, Mia.
-Scheduled to defend his title against the controversial and outspoken Andre Bryte, Bryte is brash and disrespectful towards Burton in the press conference, and continues antagonizing him in subsequent interviews.
-The resulting match is gruelling for Burton, as he takes several hard shots to the head, but ultimately retains his belt after winning by decision.
+Matty Burton is the ageing Middleweight boxing champion of the world, living a comfortable life with his wife, Emma, and daughter, Mia.
+He is scheduled to defend his title against the controversial and outspoken Andre Bryte.
+Bryte is brash and disrespectful towards Burton in the press conference, and continues antagonizing him in subsequent interviews.
+The resulting match is gruelling for Burton, as he takes several hard shots to the head, but he retains his belt after winning by decision.

-Returning home, Burton suddenly begins suffering from severe headaches, and subsequently passes out on his living room floor, a delayed reaction to the punishment he received in the fight.
-Returning from hospital after a brain surgery, Matty's personality and physical abilities have deteriorated, suffering from dementia.
-Despite Emma's best efforts, Matty becomes increasingly difficult to care for; he suffers from violent outbursts, at one point striking her, and even putting Mia in an inactive washing machine to drown out her cries, causing Emma to leave him.
-Distressed by the revelation of who he once was, Matty attempts suicide, but survives his fall into the water and returns to his old gym, where he is promptly taken to hospital.
-Matty's friends Richie and Jackie begin helping Matty, ashamed that they hadn't visited him during the surgery, and his condition slowly begins to improve.
-He is later visited by Bryte, deeply repentant for what happened, with Matty forgiving him.
+Returning home, Burton experiences delayed reactions to the punishment he received in the fight.
+He begins having severe headaches, and subsequently passes out on his living room floor.
+Returning from hospital after brain surgery, Matty's personality and physical abilities have deteriorated, and he is suffering with dementia.
+Despite Emma's best efforts, Matty becomes increasingly difficult to care for; he has violent outbursts, at one point striking her, and even putting Mia in an inactive washing machine to drown out her cries.
+This prompts Emma to leave him.
+Distressed by the revelation of who he once was, Matty attempts suicide, but survives his fall into the water and returns to his old gym, from where he is taken to hospital.
+Matty's friends Richie and Jackie begin helping Matty, ashamed that they didn't visit him during the surgery, and his condition slowly improves.
+He is later visited by Bryte, who is deeply repentant for what happened.
+Matty forgives him.

 Matty ultimately attends a ceremony dedicated to him, where he gives a speech thanking those who have helped him in his recovery, and stating that he wants to live for his wife and child.
 Emma later approaches Matty, and the two emotionally reconcile.
-With his condition improved drastically, Matty returns to his gym as a trainer, his life renewed.
+With his condition greatly improved, Matty returns to the gym as a trainer, his life renewed.